Q. What causes hyperhidrosis?

 A. For axillary hyperhidrosis, traditional surgical removal of the sweat glands and reconstructive surgery of the skin in the armpits may be recommended.
 However, a newer minimally invasive surgical procedure called suction curettage might be a better option for you.
 Suction curettage is modified from liposuction and is performed by a dermatologist.
 The doctor removes the sweat glands with quick suction and scraping (curettage).

-For axillary, palmar, and facial hyperhidrosis, your doctor may recommend endoscopic thoracic sympathectomy (ETS), a minimally invasive surgical procedure performed by Dr. Korst, who cuts the nerves responsible for the excessive sweating.
+For axillary, palmar, and facial hyperhidrosis, your doctor may recommend endoscopic thoracic sympathectomy (ETS), a minimally invasive surgical procedure performed by Drs.
+Korst and Shapiro, in which they cut the nerves responsible for the excessive sweating.

 Q. Is ETS a new procedure?